yoanndelattre/Windows-Deployer-KVM-App/README.md

 &nbsp;

+### *Important: The project must be used only for the application.
+There should be no other instances or other storage volumes.*

+&nbsp;

 ### Register keys

 To use the application you must register the Access key, the Secret key and the project ID.

-*Important: the project must be used only for the application.
-There should be no other instances or other storage volumes*
+&nbsp;

+### Host Server Administration

+The initialization create an instance of type GP1-S with 8 cores CPU, 32 GB of ram and a storage volume of 300 Go.

+When the instance is ready the initialization [script](https://github.com/yoanndelattre/Windows-Deployer-KVM-Scripts/blob/master/scripts-install/initial_setup.sh) is launched via Cloud-Init.
+The installlation takes an average of 4 minutes.

+&nbsp;

+### Windows 10 VM Administration

+The Spice connection command start streaming with the [Spice software](https://www.spice-space.org/download.html).